Laboratory for Langerhans Cell Research

 Christoph H. Tripp, PhD, Senior Staff Scientist

 Christoph studied Microbiology at the University of Innsbruck and completed his master thesis on the ontogeny of LC in our lab at the Department of Dermatology.
 Subsequently he worked in his PhD thesis on the effects of toll-like receptor ligand application to the skin in a mouse model of DC vaccination.
 In 2012, he became senior staff scientist working on the characterization of immune infiltrates in patient tumor samples.
-He is the head of our animal facility and our specialist for flow cytometry and cell sorting.

 Claudia Zelle-Rieser, PhD, Senior post doc